alien4cloud/alien4cloud.github.io/documentation/1.4.0/user_guide/catalog_custom_resources.md

 Since 1.3.1, you can provide your own types as on-demand resources.
 This page will explain you how to build your own on demand custom resources types and use them as custom resource nodes in your topologies.

-{%warning%}
-Coming version of A4C will give you the ability to associate such custom types with locations and then define nodes to be used during topology deployment matching.
-For the moment, you can just use these concrete types in your topology.
-{%endwarning%}

 A custom resource node is defined by the facts that:

 - it is not hosted on another node.